keerthivasinikv/Home-Credit-Risk-Prediction/README.md

 We use Label Encoding for any categorical variables with only 2 categories and One-Hot Encoding for any categorical variables with more than 2 categories.

+## Supervided Learning Techniques

+Algorithms used:
+Logistic regression
+Random Forest
+Extreme Gradient Boost

+I have created base models without balancing the target class and then I have used SMOTE and Random OverSampler methods to balance the target class.

+XGBoost model balanced using Random OverSampler method gave better accuracy and ROC AUC score.

 ## Built With

 Jupyter Notebook - Project Jupyter exists to develop open-source software, open-standards, and services for interactive computing across dozens of programming languages.